-This rule applies to Which means all coating operations of boats, ships, and vessels, and their appurtenances, structures such as piers and docks intended for exposure to a marine environment, and, to buoys and oil drilling rigs intended for the marine or fresh water environment.
-Coating operations of vessels which are manufactured or operated primarily for recreational purposes are subject to the requirements of Rule 1106.1 Pleasure Craft Coating Operations."
+This rule applies to Which means all coating operations of boats, ships, and vessels, and their appurtenances, including but not limited to structures such as piers, docks-and, tobuoys and oil drilling rigs, intended for the exposure to either a marine or fresh water environment.
+Coating operations of vessels which are manufactured or operated primarily for recreational purposes are subject to the requirements of Rule 1106.1 - Pleasure Craft Coating Operations."

-"(2) PLEASURE CRAFT COATING OPERATIONS:

-Which means all coating operations for purposes of refinishing, repairing, modifying, or manufacturing of pleasure craft, as defined in paragraph (c)(29) of this rule, and their parts and components, for purposes of refinishing, repairing, modifying, or manufacturing."
+"(2) PLEASURE CRAFT COATING OPERATIONS: Which means all coating operations for purposes of refinishing, repairing, modifying, or manufacturing of pleasure craft, as defined in paragraph (c)(29) of this rule, and their parts and components."